The last two posts are a bit out of sync, the Malawian tempo caught us up and even the thought of looking up an internet cafe was too much.

 Whoever is relatively close to this part of the world, you should really come and have a look.
 Erik pack your bags!

 We are back to life on the beach and it feels so good!
 Lake Malawi is so big that it most of the time you forget that it is not the sea.
 When it gets windy the waves can reach up to meter or more (no surfing unfortunately but kite surfing and SUP could well be a niche here).
-The water is warm and clear and you can spend hours kayaking and snorkelling.

 The lake is famous for its many colourful fish and indeed there are fluorescent blue, yellow and pink fish all over the place.
 They are especially popular for aquariums and indeed it feels like you are swimming in one.